sacha-l/substrate-seminar/README.md

 ## How it works

 * To suggest a new topic, just make a new issue in this repo.
-* To view past seminar material, navigate to the `past-seminars` folder to find the material you're looking for.
+* To view past seminar material, navigate to the `past` folder to find the material you're looking for.
-* To discuss ideas for new seminars, use the discussion area.
+* To discuss ideas for new seminars, make an issue or comment on an existing one that's open.
+* To find resources and material you may want to study in preparation for an upcoming seminar, navigate to the `upcoming` folder.
+The contents here will be moved to the `past` folder once the seminar has been completed.